YuvalShaybak8/claude-desktop-rtl-macos/README.md

 RTL & bidirectional text support for [Claude Desktop](https://claude.ai/download) on **macOS**.

-If you write in Hebrew, Arabic, or any other right-to-left language, this patch makes Claude Desktop render your text — and Claude's replies — in the correct direction.
+If you write in Hebrew or any other right-to-left language, this patch makes Claude Desktop render your text — and Claude's replies — in the correct direction.

 > A macOS counterpart to existing Windows-only solutions for the same problem.